 Condom use, getting tested for STDs regularly, and avoiding risky behavior are still the most important factors in remaining STD-free, but another step can be added to the list: PrEPing yourself for sexual activity.
 PrEP, or pre-exposure prophylaxis, is a breakthrough in preventing the spread of human immunodeficiency virus (HIV).
 With one medication (brand name: Truvada), people with a high risk of contracting HIV can help eliminate their chances of becoming infected.
 But what exactly is Truvada and what do we know about it?

 PrEP is a pill that prevents HIV infection.
 It contains two drugs—tenofovir and emtricitabine—that are used together as part of treatment for people who have been diagnosed with AIDS or HIV infection.
 Truvada, the brand name for PrEP, is a medication that can help prevent the transmission of HIV with a once-a-day pill.
-Biotechnology company Gilead Sciences, Inc., manufacturer of the revolutionary (and controversially expensive) hepatitis C medication drug Sovaldi, received approval and an endorsement from the Centers for Disease Control and Prevention (CDC) for Truvada in May 2015.
-The drug, which has been declared a breakthrough drug for its ability to reduce HIV infection rates by more than 90 percent in patients who take the pill daily, is a combination of two commonly prescribed antiviral HIV medicines, tenofovir and emtricitabine.
-The guidelines released by the CDC recommend that all people who are at high risk for contracting HIV take the daily pill, which does not cure HIV, but has been proven effective at rates of up to 99 percent in clinical trials.
+Biotechnology company Gilead Sciences, Inc., the manufacturer of the revolutionary (and controversially expensive) hepatitis C medication drug Sovaldi, received approval and an endorsement from the Centers for Disease Control and Prevention (CDC) for Truvada in May 2015.
+The drug, which has been declared a breakthrough drug for its ability to reduce HIV infection rates by more than 90 percent in patients who take the pill daily, is a combination of two commonly prescribed antiviral HIV medicines, tenofovir, and emtricitabine.
+The guidelines released by the CDC recommend that all people who are at high risk for contracting HIV take the daily pill, which does not cure HIV but has been proven effective at rates of up to 99 percent in clinical trials.
 So if the drug is so effective, why aren’t more people taking it?